inampaki/bootcamp2021-urdu/class06- create local and global npm packages/README.md

 Dear Inamul-haq, How are you!
 ```

-## Wow congratulation you have publish your first global npm package well-done!
+## Wow congratulations!
+You have published your first global npm package well-done!